Chapter 2. Virt-who Installation and Configuration Overview

 virt-whoinstalled by default.
 This type of hypervisor should be registered to Satellite Server.

-- This is a Red Hat Enterprise Linux host which is subscribed to specific software channels, and has the hypervisor packages installed.
-This type of hypervisor is equivalent to the RHEL-H hypervisor of Red Hat Enterprise Virtualization (version 3.6 and earlier).
+- This is a Red Hat Enterprise Linux host which has specific software repositories enabled, and has the hypervisor packages installed.
+This type of hypervisor is equivalent to the RHEL-based hypervisor of Red Hat Enterprise Virtualization (version 3.6 and earlier).

 2.1.4.
 Installation Locations